Drugs and Interventions

 Checkpoint Inhibitors

-CIs are approved to treat several cancers including skin and lung cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More.
+CIs are approved to treat several cancers including skin and lung cancer.
 They are also being tested in clinical trials.

 Drug examples: